JDavid15/Sesturant_App/README.md

 When theuser tapps on one of the locations, the app shows basic information about the restaurant like images (if provided by the API), price estimation, food type, GPS location, and  more.

 Installation:
-Intall the App via APK on any device, run in Android Stuio or Drag and Drop on a Android Stuio Phone Emulator
+Intall the App via APK on any device (APK included in this GitHub file as "app-release.apk"), run in Android Stuio or Drag and Drop the APK file ("app-release.apk") on a Android Stuio Phone Emulator

 Requirements:
 An Android phone with internet connection and location (or GPS) on.